Communist Party of Germany: Organization

 In the early 1920s, the party operated under the principle of democratic centralism, whereby different tendencies could confront each other and vote on different programmes and candidates that the entire party would then follow.
 The leading body of the party was the Congress, meeting at least once a year.
-Between Congresses, leadership of the party resided in the Central Committee, which was made up of people elected at the Congress in two different ways.
-One group of people was elected directly by the Congress and had to live where the leadership was resident; these members formed the Zentrale.
-The other group was also elected at the Congress, but was nominated from the districts they represented who represented the wider party.
+Between Congresses, leadership of the party resided in the Zentrale (literally "Headquarters"), equivalent to the Central Committee of the CPSU, elected directly by the Congress whose members had to live where the leadership was resident.
+However, the supreme body was the Zentralausschuss (literally "Central Commission"), equivalent to the Central Control Commission of the CPSU, also elected at the Congress but mostly nominated from local districts representing the wider party.
 In 1920, the Zentrale (mirroring its Russian counterpart) split itself into two bodies: a Political Bureau (Politburo) and an Organization Bureau (Orgburo).
 Elected figures were subject to recall by the bodies that elected them.
+(Note: Broue cites the cases of Freisland and Ernst Meyer as being recalled when their electors were not satisfied with their actions.)